WA will ban new gas-powered cars by 2035, following California’s lead

 Lising said she expects the new regulations, which could affect a third of Americans depending on which states decide to adopt California’s rules, will incentivize manufacturers to bring more and cheaper electric vehicles online.

-Rep. Andy Barkis, R-Olympia, ranking member of the Washington House’s transportation committee, said he felt the push to ban internal combustion engines would hurt both manufacturers and consumers.
+Rep. Andy Barkis, R-Olympia, ranking member of the Washington House Transportation Committee, said he felt the push to ban internal combustion engines would hurt both manufacturers and consumers.

 “I believe the market is best to continue to determine how we transition,” he said.
 “It may seem like a long way out, but as we all know that’s a blip in the grand scheme of things.”